 The UK Visas and Immigration will also need to be informed of your changed circumstances.
-You can find a form/ online reporting tool on this website:
+You can do this via your UKVI online account.

 Report any changes of circumstance to the UKVI

 You should also let the following organisations know if you have changed your address: